A number of custody arrangements are possible. The most common are:

 After a petition for change of custody has been filed, and we cannot reach our own agreement, what does the Friend of the Court do?

 If directed by the judge, the Friend of the Court will conduct an investigation and file a written report and recommendation based upon the factors listed in the Michigan Child Custody Act.
-A fee will be assessed by the Friend of the Court against the party requesting the change before the investigation is begun.
+A fee will be assessed against one or both of the parties.
+Investigation fees should be paid at the Friend of the Court Payment window prior to the investigation.

 What happens if I have an order for custody and the other parent does not return the child to me as stated in the court order?